 Martin has previously stated his wish for the prequel to be called “The Long Night,” but HBO has not confirmed the name of the new series.

 Back in June, HBO ordered the first of the four Game of Thrones prequel scripts in the works to pilot.
 British writer and producer Goldman won the contest to develop the next series based on the A Song of Ice and Fire fantasy universe with her story set in the decline of the Age of Heroes.

 Fans of Martin’s series of novels and companion works will recognize this period as the beginning of the legendary Long Night, a generation of winter that starved and froze the populace of Westeros and saw a fierce battle of the Others (White Walkers) and their army of dead (wights) against the living.

 HBO has said that any new series would not premiere until at least a year after Game of Thrones ends.
-The current series will air its eighth and final season next summer, so the earliest the prequel would appear would be in 2020.
+The current series will air its eighth and final season next spring or summer, so the earliest the prequel would appear would be in 2020.

 The show is created by Martin and Goldman, who is known for her screenplays for Stardust, Kick-Ass, X-Men: First Class, The Woman in Black, Kingsman: The Secret Service, and the upcoming live-action The Little Mermaid film.
 Her Tomatometer average on 10 films is 73%.
 Goldman will serve as showrunner.

 “I’ve consulted with all of the writers on all of the successor shows, and several of them have visited me in Santa Fe for long days of discussion,” Martin wrote on his blog, “and we’ve gone back and forth in email, text, and telephone, so I have definitely been involved… but really, the accolades here should go to Jane.
 She has been an absolute thrill to work with… and my god, what a talent.”

 So what is it that “we think we know” about the time period of this prequel?